 Next, consider what animals, shapes, or objects you most identify with.
 Do you love your blacksmith’s anvil?
 Wolves?
 Swords?
 Owls?
 Or do you have a funny story about how you pulled a flaming chicken off the stove while cooking a Feast?
 Come up with an idea for your heraldry, and heralds will adjust it to meet registration requirements.

 Once you have an idea for your Heraldic Design, All The Rules come into play.
 One of the big rules is that you can only have three “layers” on heraldic “cake:” the background, and two more layers on top of it.
 Backgrounds can be a single color, or divided into two or three colors, and backgrounds can be patterns.
 For example, Captain America’s shield is red, with a silver double border around a blue circle and a silver star.
 The background is red, the silver border and the blue circle are on the second layer, and the silver star is the third layer.
-Notice how the blue and the red fade don’t pop out as much?
+Notice how the blue against the red doesn’t pop out as much?
 The silver border and the star are easier to see because they have high contrast.
 I love Cap’s shield, it but wouldn’t be registerable because of the blue and red.

 After the design is worked out, your intended heraldry must be Conflict Checked.
 The College of Heralds has a database of all the Registered Heraldry, Badges, the Arms of every Kingdom, Barony, and Shire, and all of the designs for their Awards.
-It’s a lot, but there are so many color and design combinations that no matter what you want, you probably will have no conflicts , or only conflict with a few people.
+It’s a lot, but there are so many color and design combinations that no matter what you want, you probably will have no conflicts, or only conflict with a few people.
 This is why you will often hear Scadiens say things like, “Oh, I wanted a silver lion for my heraldry, but I had to make it a winged lion to clear conflict.”
 Adding wings, an aquatic tail, or a border around your design are common ways to clear conflicts.

 Once your Consulting Herald has checked for conflicts, they will find an Art Herald to draw your heraldry.
 That paperwork is submitted for consideration online, where a lot of Heralds can look at it, comment on it, triple-check that there are no conflicts, and make sure your device isn’t offensive.
 Giant phalli and swastikas were period, but they are not acceptable to modern eyes.